otagobioinformaticsspringschool/2022-obss-day1/_episodes/04-R-basics.md

+If you are in RStudio you should see a blue line of code appear on the bottom of the screen.
-Beneath the cell you should see a new cell appear.
-There won't be any output shown but there will now be an object called `a` in our environment.
+There will now be an object called `a` in our environment on the right hand panel.

 To see what objects are in the environment we can use the `ls()` function.